AarynSmith/aarynsmith.github.io/content/posts/hugo-vscode-docker.md

 ```

 These tasks can be run from the Command Palette using the "Run Test Task" and "Run Build Task" respectively.

+## Update

+After making my pull request Chuck Lantz made some suggestions for improvements.
+I switched the second stage of the dockerfile to use a more common (to remote containers) image: `mcr.microsoft.com/vscode/devcontainers/base:alpine`, which allowed me to set the default shell to zsh.
+I also added a Better-TOML to the default extensions.

 ## Conclusion